FAQ

 A: The MEng program combines curriculum from several departments.
 Since TA hiring is at the discretion of individual Samueli departments, current TA status may be viewed favorably for admissions, but a reduction in tuition may not be guaranteed.

-Q: Can students who have been approved for the Exceptional Student Admissions Program (ESAP) gain automatic admission into the new program?
+Q: Can students who have been approved for the Exceptional Student Admissions Program (ESAP) gain automatic admission into the MEng program?

 A: ESAP students who choose to apply to the MEng program are automatically admitted.